jamiehenzy/Genome-analysis_UNIX_HPC/UNIX_3.md

 +SRR098026.1 HWUSI-EAS1599_1:2:1:0:968 length=35
 !!!!!!!!!!!!!!!!#!!!!!!!!!!!!!!!!!!
 ```
 we can now see that the quality of each of the `N`s is 0 and the quality of the only
 nucleotide call (`C`) is also very poor (`#` = a quality score of 2).
 This is indeed a very
 bad read.

+For an explanation of the statistics behind Phred scores, see [The statistics of quality scores](https://github.com/jamiehenzy/Genome-analysis_UNIX_HPC/blob/main/The%20statistics%20of%20quality%20scores.pdf)

 ## Creating, moving, copying, and removing